mnieratschker/kd-angular2-projectstructure/README.md

 ## What we are going to do:

-3. Start a webserver
-4. Create a **todo-list** component with Angular-CLI
+1. Create a **todo-list** component with Angular-CLI
-0. Use component to display data
+2. Use component to display data
     * Maybe a second component or a service or something?
 No Problem!
     * Also run unit tests!!
-0. Use service in component
+3. Use service in component
     * Short detour into how to use dependency injection
     * Create data in service
-0. Create a **todo-detail** component in a second project
+4. Create a **todo-detail** component in a second project
     * Switch to [kd-angular2-components](https://github.com/mnieratschker/kd-angular2-components)
-0. Get components from external project
+5. Get components from external project
-0. Use todo-detail component
+6. Use todo-detail component

 ### Extra